Fascinating facts on the

 This month in Scotland's History

-~ News stories from this month in 19th century history, from ordinary life to the more strange and unusual events
+From ordinary life to the more strange and unusual events!

 In the fishing town of Burghead, near Elgin, the newly built Free Church was the scene of a disturbance, over the allocation of seats.
 The argument, having later moved to the local pub, unfortunately developed into a full scale riot.